CodeNow/blog/_posts/2017-05-22-introducing-kontainer:-the-easy-way-to-switch-to-kubernetes.md

 - `./Service`: Provides simple load balancing and a static hostname for service discovery.
 - `./ConfigMap`: Contains the contents of the served file.

 These files will work out of the box!
-You can run `kubectl create -f ./out` to get this app running inside of K8.
+You can run `kubectl create -f` on all the files in the `out` folder to get this app running inside of K8.

 ### Conclusion